 Another aspect of the Old Religion which goes back before the stone age is the circle.
 Stone circles are still found all over Europe - and indeed throughout the world.
 At Bandelier National Monument in New Mexico, the shrine of the Stone Lions is a Native American prehistoric stone circle - as are their Medicine Wheels.
 The classic site is, of course, Stonehenge, which was completed about 1500 BCE.
 It functioned as a religious center as well as a megalithic observatory for observing the solsticial sunrise and sunset and predicting eclipses of the sun and moon.
 Thus from the beginning of mankind, through the stone age to modern times, the circle has constituted the sacred precinct within which magick could be made, and into which evil could not enter.

 Shortly after the completion of Stonehenge on Salisbury Plain, a new concept appeared among the people of the Near East, a concept that was eventually to shake the Pagan world to its foundations and almost destroy it.
 This was the idea of monotheism.
 It began innocuously enough in the second millennium BCE with the importation of a Hindu God named Dyaus Pitr or Sky Father into the Near East.
 Dyaus Pitr's name became slightly altered by the peoples among whom he settled.
 In Greece he became Zeus, in Italy Jupiter and Jove and in Israel Yahweh.
 In Greece and Italy his arrival accompanied cultural changes, and his cult displaced and augmented but did not destroy the primeval cult of the Mother Goddess and Horned God.
-Sky Father became the ruler of the Gods, but the other Gods continued to be worshipped.
+Sky Father became the ruler of the Gods, but the other Gods continued to be worshiped.
 And time passed.

 In Israel, Sky Father might have gone unnoticed altogether except for the Hebrews who happened to be in Egypt during the reign of the Pharaoh Akhenaten who introduced a short-lived monotheism about 1370 BCE.
 The early Hebrews, like other peoples of the Near East, had been polytheists.
 The Hebrew word for God, Elohim, is plural, for the obvious reason that the Gods were plural.
 The Hebrew word for the "presence of God in the world" is "shekhinah" a feminine noun.
 Even through the time of Solomon, Goddess and God ruled together in Solomon's temple, Ashera and Yahweh.
 The sacred mountain from which Moses received the laws was called Sinai, which means "mountain of Sinn," the Babylonian Moon God.
 Moreover, their Gods as well as their altars had horns.
 The christian bible speaks of the "horns of the altar" and describes Moses, the Hebrew cultural hero as having horns.
 Michelangelo gave his statue of Moses horns because that was the traditional meaning.

 But, by the time of Moses, centuries after Akhenaten, the Hebrews were badly in need of a strong God, and Sky Father in his guise of Jove or Yahweh was waiting.
 And Yahweh had what Jupiter did not, a strong priesthood, dedicated to him alone, and thus to the suppression of all other Gods.
 For reasons as much of politics as religion the Levite priests evicted Ashera from the temple, and set about to eliminate all other Gods from Israel.
 Polytheism died hard in Israel.
-The Hebrews worshipped the golden calf at the foot of Mt.
+The Hebrews worshiped the golden calf at the foot of Mt.
 Sinai, and the prophets had to rail constantly against backsliding.
 But when it died, it died more thoroughly than it ever did in any of Israel's daughter religions, leaving neither trinity nor saints to remind people of the Old Gods.

 But the Hebrews were numerically insignificant, and despite the teachings of Jesus and the proselytism of St. Paul, monotheism did not make serious inroads against the Old Religion until Emperor Constantine in 306, for reasons military and political as much as religious, made Christianity the official religion of the Roman Empire.